 After a few months of triathlon training, you’ll start noticing a few gradual changes to your body.
 Triathletes often benefit from a swimmer’s upper body without the bulk, the toned legs of a cyclist and the slim stomach of a runner.
 Throw in a weekly strength and conditioning session and there’s no reason you can’t have great flexibility and core stability too.
 An hour of triathlon training typically burns 500-1000 calories, so providing you eat sensibly you should also shed some excess body fat.
 The best thing is that you’ll be so focused on training for your upcoming races that you’ll get leaner and fitter without even thinking about it.

 3. Constant Variety

-Doing the same thing everyday can soon get tedious, but that never happens with triathlon training.
-For a start there are three different disciplines (swim, bike and run), plus optional strength and conditioning workouts.
+Doing the same thing every day can soon get tedious, but that never happens with triathlon training.
+For a start, there are three different disciplines (swim, bike and run), plus optional strength and conditioning workouts.
 And every tri-training session is different too.
-One day you’ll be swimming in a lake with friends, the next day you’ll be practicing tumble-turns in your local pool, then you’ll be riding hard efforts up a mountain or doing a nice steady run in the sunshine.
-There are speed-sessions, endurance sessions, tempo sessions and brick sessions in addition to all the technique elements you need to master.
+One day you’ll be swimming in a lake with friends, the next day you’ll be practising tumble-turns in your local pool, then you’ll be riding hard efforts up a mountain or doing a nice steady run in the sunshine.
+There are speed sessions, endurance sessions, tempo sessions and brick sessions in addition to all the technical elements you need to master.
 In short, every day is different and there’s always a new challenge to meet.

 4. No More Injury Woe